 |Title:||Special Education Research and Development Center on Reading Instruction for Deaf and Hard of Hearing Students|

-Projects: The Center's primary research will involve three sets of studies across Years 1–5: (1) an identification study, (2) iterative design studies, and (3) a promise study.
+Projects: The Center's primary research will involve three sets of studies: (1) an identification study, (2) iterative design studies, and (3) promise studies.

 Focused Program of Research:

 Key Personnel: Georgia State University: Amy Lederberg, Susan Easterbrooks, Lee Branum-Martin, Mi-young Webb; University of Arizona: Shirin Antia; University of Colorado at Boulder: Brenda Schick; Rochester Institute of Technology: Poorna Kushalnagar; Arizona State University: Carol Connor

 Project Website: http://clad.education.gsu.edu/

 Related IES Projects: Improving Deaf Preschoolers' Literacy Skills (R324E060035); Foundations for Literacy: An Intervention for Young Children Who Are Deaf and Hard of Hearing (R324A110101)

 Easterbrooks, S. R., Lederberg, A. R., Antia, S., Schick, B., Kushalnagar, P., Webb, M. Y., Branum-Martin, L., & Connor, C. M. (2015).
 Reading among diverse deaf and hard of hearing learners: What, how, and for whom?
 American Annals for the Deaf, 159 (5), 419–432.